J-Cook-jr/Crypto-Currency-Tracker/README.md

 ![iphone](./img/iphone.png)

-At the bottom of the screen there was a debugging message in.
+At the bottom of the screen there was a debugging message.
 When working with a simulator, the following commands will open options for react native apps:

 ##### MAC: cmd + d